saezlab/reactors/README.md

 ### 6. Sparse 50-Gene GRN with Correlations

-**Description:** A 50-node gene regulatory network with 3–8 random regulators per gene (mix of activators and repressors) plus an embedded two-gene toggle to induce bistable phases.
+**Description:** A 50-node gene regulatory network with 3–8 random regulators per gene (mix of activators and repressors) plus an embedded two-gene or three-gene toggle to induce bistable phases.
 The script fires a parallel SSA ensemble with mid-run perturbations on the toggle arms, then visualizes (1) the bimodal final-state scatter for the toggle pair and (2) a 50×50 log1p correlation heatmap to expose co-expression structure across the sparse graph.

 **How to run it:** `examples/grn_sparse_network.py` saves `examples/output/grn_sparse_network.png` containing both panels.
 Execute it via: